 As an attorney who works in commercial collections, I believe every business should have an internal process for making initial attempts to collect outstanding accounts.
 A key element of those processes, however, is knowing when to hand over collection efforts to a collections attorney.
 Once the initial attempts prove to be ineffective with a particular debt, there are several reasons why it is a good idea to pursue professional, legal help.

 First and foremost, there are Federal and state laws that provide protection to consumers by regulating the efforts that can be made in collecting debts.
 Attorneys are in the business of knowing the law and the consequences for violating it.

 Additionally, experienced collections attorneys have knowledge and access to tools that the average small business owner does not possess.
-This knowledge allows them to evaluate each collections issue you have, determine the assets available to secure collection and develop a plan for the most effective options for recovery.
+This knowledge allows them to evaluate each business debt collections issue you have, determine the assets available to secure collection, and develop a plan for the most effective options for recovery.

-Why an Attorney and Not a Collection Agency?
+Why an Attorney and Not a Business Debt Collections Agency?

 The foremost concern of most small business owners when considering ways to effectively collect their past-due accounts is cost.
 This is why so many attempt collections on their own.
 Most collection agencies work on a contingency basis, meaning they keep a portion of the debt they collect, regardless of the amount of time and effort they expend in collecting that debt.

 While this approach may seem appealing to business owners because of the lack of up-front investment, this model can cause businesses to unnecessarily give up a significant portion of the amounts they are attempting to collect.
 Collection agencies are limited in the options they have for collection: usually they will only send letters and make phone calls.